CHEMISTRY 161 SUMMER 2014

-CEM 161 web site http://www.chemistry.msu.edu then go to Courses (upper right corner),
+CEM 161 web site http://www.chemistry.msu.edu then go to course webpage (lower right corner),

 then General Chemistry, then CEM 161.

-Cemscores web site http://cemscores.chemistry.msu.edu Use this site to see experiment scores and graded reports.
+Use this site to see your graded experiment reports and OWL problem set scores.
 You can also access the site through the CEM 161 website.

 The first laboratory class

-Look in the MSU Schedule of Courses for the day, room, and time that your laboratory section first meets.
-For your first class, you will need to purchase the laboratory manual from one of the bookstores, Room 185 Chemistry.
-For all experiments in CEM 161 you must be dressed appropriately and wear approved safety goggles (available from Room 185 Chemistry).
+CEM 161 will begin on Tuesday, May 13th.
+For your first class, you will need to purchase the laboratory manual from one of the bookstores or Room 185 Chemistry.
+For all experiments in CEM 161 you must wear approved safety goggles (available from Room 185 Chemistry) and be dressed appropriately.
 In preparation for your first class read over the introduction and the first experiment in your lab manual.

 Checking into your lab

 After an introduction to the course, your instructor will ask you to check your lab equipment.
 Make sure that you have all the equipment listed on the inventory sheet.
 Get broken or unacceptable equipment replaced.
 At the end of the semester you will have to pay for any missing or broken equipment.

 If you miss your first lab class